-“I do most of my data modeling in Excel, as I find it most convenient for data mapping.
-I have some exposure to Power BI, as well.
-However, I believe I can benefit from sharpening my skills in that program.
-That’s why I’m currently taking a Power BI online training.”
+I do most of my data modeling in Excel, which is most convenient for data mapping.
+And I also have some exposure to Power BI.
+But I could benefit from sharpening my skills in that program.
+That’s why I’m currently taking Power BI online training.

-6. What specific technical skills do you have as a BI analyst?
+2. What specific technical skills do you have as a BI analyst?

 How to Answer

-“As a data BI analyst, I’ve been exposed to data mining and big data software, such as LIONsolver and Oracle.
-I’m highly skilled in Microsoft Excel which I use for data modeling and Power BI where I create rich visuals and client presentations.”
+As a data BI analyst, I’ve been exposed to data mining and big data software, such as LIONsolver and Oracle.
+I’m highly skilled in Microsoft Excel, which I use for data modeling, and Power BI, where I create rich visuals and client presentations.

 How to Answer

-- clustered column charts;
+- Clustered column charts

-"The two types of charts I use most often are area charts and bar charts.
-In my role as BI analyst, area charts have helped me display where a specific trend is headed in the future, which, in turn, makes planning easier.
-Bar charts, on the other hand, can show clearly which products are most popular among customers or display the number of unique visitors on a landing page based on various criteria.”
+The two charts I use most often are area charts and bar charts.
+In my role as a BI analyst, area charts have helped me display where a specific trend is headed in the future, which, in turn, makes planning easier.
+On the other hand, bar charts can clearly show which products are most popular among customers or display the number of unique visitors on a landing page based on various criteria.

 How to Answer

-"Benchmarking is an important practice of comparing your business against other businesses that are already very successful.
-It's like a smart, analytical comparison.
-I believe it's essential to benchmark when a company is looking at making a significant change, are seeing a loss of revenue, are anticipating the launch of a new product, or need to recalibrate their business operations in one way or another."
+Benchmarking is essential to compare your business against other already successful companies.
+It's a smart, analytical comparison.
+It’s necessary to benchmark when a company is looking at making a significant change, seeing a loss of revenue, anticipating a new product launch, or needs to recalibrate its business operations.

-9. How do you differentiate between a risk and an issue?
+5. How do you differentiate between a risk and an issue?

 How to Answer

-“In my role as a business intelligence analyst, my focus is more on risk than issues.
+As a business intelligence analyst, I focus more on risk than issues.
 I view risk as a predicted problem that could come up in the future, so it’s up to me to assess this risk and help my clients prevent it.
 An issue, on the other hand, is a risk that has already happened.
 In such cases, I can advise my clients on how to do damage control.
-But I’d strongly prefer helping them avoid the issue altogether.”
+But I’d strongly prefer helping them avoid the issue altogether.

-10. What’s your preferred decision-making technique?
+6. What’s your preferred decision-making technique?

 How to Answer

-“I don’t limit myself to one technique only.
-In decision-making, my choice depends largely on the stage of the project.
-That said, sometimes, I use a variety of techniques within the same project, such as Pareto Analysis, T-Chart Analysis, SWOT Analysis, or decision trees.
-All of these help me resolve certain issues and come to a decision.”
+I don’t limit myself to one technique.
+In decision-making, my choice depends mainly on the stage of the project.
+Sometimes, I use various methods within the project, such as Pareto Analysis, T-Chart Analysis, SWOT Analysis, or decision trees.
+Each of these helps me resolve specific issues and come to a decision.

-11. Explain Selection Bias.
+7. Explain Selection Bias.